Playfloor/jai-im3d/README.md

 ## Disclaimer
 **The Jai programming language is still in closed beta as of December 27 2020.**

-The library currently uses a **dll**, which is not necessarily the best choice so we'll eventually change it to link statically if possible.

 ## Supported platforms
 Currently, only Windows is supported.